Sourav20341/Snakes_And_Ladders/README.md

 # Snakes_And_Ladders

-This project is a Java implementation of the classic game Snake and Ladders using JavaFX for the graphical user interface and used OOPs concept.
+This project is a Java implementation of the classic game Snake and Ladders using JavaFX for the graphical user interface and using OOPs concept.
 The game provides an interactive experience where players can roll the dice and move their tokens across the game board, encountering snakes and ladders along the way.

 # In Game ScreenShot